braze-inc/braze-docs/_docs/_user_guide/sage_ai/predictive_suite/predictive_events/creating_an_event_prediction.md

 The Prediction Audience cannot exceed 100 million users.
 {% endalert %}

-When the Prediction Window is 14 days or less, the time window for filters that begin with "Last..." like "Last Used App" and "Last Made Purchase" **cannot exceed the Prediction Window specified in event tracking**.
-For example, if the Prediction Window is set to 14 days, the time window for the "Last..." filters cannot exceed 14 days.
+When the Event Window is 14 days or less, the time window for filters that begin with "Last..." like "Last Used App" and "Last Made Purchase" **cannot exceed the Event Window specified in [event tracking](#event-tracking)**.
+For example, if the Event Window is set to 14 days, the time window for the "Last..." filters cannot exceed 14 days.

 #### Full Filter Mode

 In order to build a new Prediction immediately, only a subset of Braze segmentation filters are supported.
-Full Filter Mode allows you to use all Braze filters but will require one Prediction Window to build the Prediction.
+Full Filter Mode allows you to use all Braze filters but will require one Event Window to build the Prediction.

-For example, if the Prediction Window is set to 14 days, it will take 14 days to collect the user data and build the Prediction when using filters only supported in Full Filter Mode.
+For example, if the Event Window is set to 14 days, it will take 14 days to collect the user data and build the Prediction when using filters only supported in Full Filter Mode.
 Additionally, some estimates about audience sizes will not be available in Full Filter Mode.

 ### Step 4: Choose the update schedule